 If you recently lost your sense of smell, hopefully, my day-to-day experience gives you a better insight into how your journey to recovery may unfold.

 If you are lucky enough not to have experienced the long covid recovery process, here's the experience of losing your sense of smell.

 Day 1: I assumed I couldn’t smell because of my stuffy nose from COVID.
 So I didn’t think much of the symptoms.

-Day 2: Once my nose cleared up, I realized that I could not smell ANYTHING.
+Day 2: Once my nasal passages cleared up, I realized that I could not smell ANYTHING.
 My husband made me our usual grain bowl, and I was very underwhelmed by what I tasted.
 It essentially tasted like eating salt with caffeine tablets with some mouthfeel.
 It was shocking, but I thought maybe my sense of smell would come back the next day.
 I also lost my appetite as everything tasted bland.

 Day 3: When my sense of smell did not return, I began to worry that I may end up with a long-term sensory problem.
 Identifying tasting notes is a big part of being a sommelier.
 I went into a rabbit hole of Googling, “how long does it take to regain your sense of smell from COVID.”
 When I learned that it might take 3 months to 1 year to recover fully, slight panic set in.